 One in particular comes to mind.
 We were prepping for the final install and our lead designer picked out some accessories she just knew the client would love.
 Turns out, that when the client saw them in her home, she came to us and said, “I was just about to buy those!
 How did you know?!”

 Your home is more than a collection of things.
 It’s a reflection of you, your lifestyle, and your personality.

 Home to a travel-loving young couple, this Indo-Asian-inspired space was influenced by our clients’ wanderlust.
-Splitting their time between Houston and Europe (with plenty of time to globetrot in between!), our clients needed a space that was a sanctuary, an homage to their most beloved trips and art pieces.
+Splitting their time between Houston and Europe, our clients needed a space that was a sanctuary and an homage to their most beloved trips and art pieces.

 In the picture above, you get a small peek into their lives.
-Burgeoning art collectors, the couple love having their favorite pieces on display along with artisinal ceramics and a Chinese tea set they grabbed on one of their trips abroad.
+Burgeoning art collectors, this couple loves having their favorite pieces on display along with artisanal ceramics and a Chinese tea set they grabbed on one of their trips abroad.

 Yes, there is a mixture of styles here.
 And it works!
-We kept the color palette desert-like: terra cotta, sienna, rust, and sand.
-This earthy backdrop grounds the mingling of styles into one cohesive design that not only works visually, but makes our clients happy to come home.
+We kept the color palette desert-like: terracotta, sienna, rust, and sand.
+This earthy backdrop grounds the mingling of styles into one cohesive design.
+This not only works visually, but makes our clients happy to come home.

 Showcasing your collections is a unique way to add personality to your interiors.
 Whether you collect vintage barware, antique mirrors or tea sets, don’t be afraid to display something you’re passionate about.